Dalekamistoso/drwh0-computer-sidi/MSX/README.md

 https://github.com/mist-devel/MSX_MiST/tree/master (Mist Core main repository)

-This is my own functional port of the latest MSX core for Sidi FPGA ported from the Mist core.
+This is my own functional port of the latest MSX core for Sidi & Sidi 128 FPGA ported from the Mist core.

 It features:

 * The lastest source updates in the last two years
 * UART support (Wifi+Midi....)
+* OPL From Jotego core
+* Mist modules updates

 Use at your own risk!